Herdsman Lake: Description

-The lake is encompassed by Herdsman Lake Regional Park measuring 2.5 km in length and 2 km in width and covering an area of 3 km2.
+The lake is encompassed by Herdsman Lake Regional Park, measuring 2.5 km in length and 2 km in width and covering an area of 3 km2.
 The perimeter of the lake is dredged to provide permanent open water during the dry summer months, comprising about 15% of the area.
 The lake is a wildlife sanctuary, with birdwatching a popular activity.

 Almost 80% of the lake is covered with Typha rush (Typha orientalis), an introduced weed.
 In summer, most of the lake is dry, except the 15% of the lake dredged to create permanent deep water.

-The Herdsman Main Drain is a 4 km underground pipe drain with a diameter of 1000 mm carrying excess water from the lake to its outflow at City Beach.
+The Herdsman Main Drain is a 4 km underground pipe drain with a diameter of 1 m carrying excess water from the lake to its outflow at City Beach.

 History

 Pre-colonial use

 Prior to colonisation, the Noongar people used the lake as a food source and meeting point.
-They primarily camped on the higher ground around the lake's northern and western edges, in order to avoid flooding and minimise exposure to midges and mosquitoes.
+They primarily camped on the higher ground around the lake's northern and western edges, to avoid flooding and minimise exposure to midges and mosquitoes.
 The roots and stems of bullrushes supplied carbohydrates and the lake was also "an important source of protein in the form of frogs, tortoises, crustaceans and water fowl".